Shushangw/shushangw.github.io/_pages/about.md

 Misc
 ------
 - My Chinese name is 温舒尚 (pronounced /ʃuːʃɑːŋ/, or "Shoo-Shang").
 I also go by the nickname "Ciba" (糍粑), which I've had since junior high—it’s a traditional Chinese sticky rice cake! 😉
 - Outside the lab, I am passionate about basketball, photography, and virtually any outdoor activity, as they fuel my creativity and keep my curiosity alive.
 Additionally, I enjoy the atmosphere of live music festivals and concerts.
-I’m not much of a gamer, but I do occasionally play NBA 2K or GTA V.
+I’m not much of a gamer, but I do occasionally play NBA 2K Sports or GTA V.